-How Nutrishield helps support Cognitive Health
+How NutriShield Helps Support Cognitive Health

 Dementia is perhaps the most feared of the age-related diseases.
-In this – as all illnesses – early action is very definitely the best defence.
+In this – as in all illnesses – early action is very definitely the best defence.

 The brain is a fatty organ and metabolically very active.
 Which means it is vulnerable to oxidation – free radical damage to the fats that form the sheath protecting brain neurons.